Baksi675/gps-firmware/README.md

 # GPS Tracking Device — Firmware

 Bare-metal firmware for a GPS tracking device built around the **STM32F401RE** Cortex-M4 microcontroller.
-Written entirely in C with no HAL or RTOS — all peripheral drivers and application subsystems are implemented from scratch.
+Written entirely in C with custom HAL.
+All MCU peripheral drivers, external peripheral drivers and application subsystems are implemented from scratch.

 For the hardware repository visit gps-hardware: https://github.com/Baksi675/gps-hardware